Vermont Counties and Historical Facts

-Vermont County records can vary widely from county to county in both quality not to mention quantity.
+Vermont Counties records can vary widely from county to county in both quality not to mention quantity.
 Some have been very carefully maintained while some have been much misused and neglected.
 Some Vermont records have purely vanished.
 For genealogists doing research in Vermont there’s no valuable substitute to have an on-site search of county courthouse records.
-For Definitions of all court terms see the Genealogy Encyclopedia
+For Definitions of all court terms see the Genealogy Encyclopedia.

 There were only four Vermont counties from 1772 to 1777.
 They were Cumberland, Charlotte, Albany and Gloucester.
 Although there were many New Hampshire towns in those counties, they were considered to be part of New York, politically.
 The records for Gloucester County have been published.
 Bennington and Cumberland counties were founded in 1777, but Cumberland county ceased to exist in 1781.
 At that time, it was split into Orange, Windsor and Windham counties.
 Meanwhile, Rutland County was formed in part of what was Bennington County.

 Counties don’t have much meaning in Vermont politically.
 However, there are some court records, records for unorganized towns and a few other bits of information available in the various county offices.
 The county designations were also used during the taking of censuses.
 The probate districts and political boundaries line up for nine Vermont counties.
 However, there are 6 counties that each had two probate districts.
 They are: Addison, Bennington, Orange, Rutland, Windham, Windsor